youngker/apparmor-wiki/AppArmorDelegation.md

 In AppArmor delegation is always temporary as it based on passing [authority](AppArmorDelegation#authority) to a task and unless [inheritance](AppArmorDelegation#inheritance) is defined will only lasts the life time the task.

+## Authority
+Authority is the right/permission to do something, This expressed by the set of rules often in a profile but could be a special block of rules.

 ## Identity
 In AppArmor identity is the name associated with a set of rules.
 This is often a profile name but could be a random name associated with a set of rule.
 When a task has multiple identities assigned to it, all identities are equal.

-In real world term this is like saying a person Bob is also a policy man.
-The individual is both of those things and has the rights and responsibilies of
+In real world term this is like saying a person Bob is also a police man.
+The individual is both of those things and has the rights and responsibilies of both Bob and a police man.

-## Authority

-Authority is the right/permission to do something, This often expressed by the set of rules in a profile but could be a set of rules in a special block of rules.

-is the
-right/permission to do something while identity is the who.
-In real world terms this is like saying Bob the police man.
-Where Bob is who and police man is a name of associated with some authority, which is it self a form of identity.

-## Authority

-task and policy bas
+In AppArmor terms this is done by listing in the label the profile names that contribute to the task's authority.

+  firefox//+user_data

+Identity is also used in policy to control which authority is or can be delegated.

 rule to delegate and control delegation